elastisys/security-review/README.md

 #### Access control

-1. How is access managed to this google cloud production environment?
+1. How is access managed to this production environment?
 (Role based, per user etc)

 ### Code/build Deployment